 Include dates on your documents.
 Keep copies of everything you send to the insurance company.

-Texas law requires insurance companies to act within certain deadlines after a claim is filed or face fines and penalties.
+Texas law requires insurance companies to act within certain deadlines or face fines and penalties after a claim is filed.
 Insurance companies are required to:

-- Respond within 15 days after receiving your claim in writing.
+- Respond within 15 days of receiving your claim in writing.

-- Accept or reject your claim within 15 days after you submit any documents requested.
+- Accept or reject your claim within 15 days of submitting any requested documents.
 If there is a delay, they get an additional 45 days if they give you written notice explaining the reasons for the delay.
 In a disaster situation, insurers get an additional 15 days to accept or reject your claim after you’ve submitted the documents they requested.

 - Explain why they are rejecting all or a part of your claim to you in writing.

 - Mail your claim check within five business days after they agree to pay your claim.
 If you are financing your house, the insurer will usually request that your mortgage lender approve your check before releasing it to you.
-The lender must act within 10 days after receiving the request for your insurance company.
+The lender must act within ten days of receiving the request from your insurance company.
 If you need money before your claim is resolved, ask for an advance on your settlement.
-Make sure that it states in writing that it is an advance only, not the final settlement.
+Make sure it states in writing that it is an advance only, not the final settlement.
 If your claim is denied, make a written request to reconsider.
-If your claim is denied, or if there is no action on your claim by the legal deadlines for insurance companies, consult a lawyer.
+If your claim is denied or there is no action on your claim by the legal deadlines for insurance companies, consult a lawyer.
 The insurer might be liable for damages, attorneys’ fees and costs.